Maurice Goldhaber

-Maurice Goldhaber (April 18, 1911 - May 11, 2011) was an American physicist, known for the 1957 Goldhaber experiment (with Lee Grodzins and Andrew Sunyar) that established that neutrinos have negative helicity.
+Maurice Goldhaber (April 18, 1911 - May 11, 2011) was an American physicist and director of Brookhaven National Laboratory.
+He is known for the discovery that deuteron is made of a neutron and a proton, for first measuring the mass of the neutron and for the Goldhaber experiment that first determined that neutrinos have negative helicity.

 Early life and childhood

 He was born on April 18, 1911, in Lemberg, Austria, now called Lviv, Ukraine to a Jewish family.
 His great-grandfather Gershon Goldhaber was a rabbi.
-His son Alfred Goldhaber is a professor at the C. N. Yang Institute for Theoretical Physics at SUNY Stony Brook.
-His grandson, David Goldhaber-Gordon is a Physics Professor at Stanford University.

-Education

-After beginning his physics studies at the University of Berlin, he earned his doctorate at Cambridge University in 1936, belonging to Magdalene College.
+After beginning his physics studies at the University of Berlin, he earned his doctorate at Magdalene College, Cambridge in 1936.

 Career

 In 1934, working at the Cavendish Laboratory in Cambridge, England he and James Chadwick, through what they called the nuclear photo-electric effect, established that the neutron has a great enough mass over the proton to decay.
+They showed that the neutron was a new nucleon and measured for the first time the mass of the neutron.

 He moved to the University of Illinois in 1938.
-In the 1940s with his wife Gertrude Scharff-Goldhaber he established that beta particles are identical to electrons.
+In 1948, with his wife Gertrude Scharff-Goldhaber, he devised an experiment to confirm that beta particles are identical to electrons based on Pauli exclusion principle.

 He joined Brookhaven National Laboratory in 1950.
 With Edward Teller he proposed that the so-called "giant-dipole nuclear resonance" was due to the neutrons in a nucleus vibrating as a group against the protons as a group (Goldhaber–Teller model).

-He made a well-known bet with Hartland Snyder in about 1955 that anti-protons could not exist; when he lost the bet, he speculated that the reason anti-matter does not appear to be abundant in the universe is that before the Big Bang, a single particle, the "universon" existed that then decayed into "cosmon" and "anti-cosmon," and that the cosmon subsequently decayed to produce the known cosmos.
-In the 1950s also he speculated that all fermions such as electrons, protons and neutrons are "doubled," that is that each is associated with a similar heavier particle.
-He also speculated that in what became known as the Goldhaber–Christie model, the so-called strange particles were composites of just 3 basic particles.
-He was Director of Brookhaven National Laboratory from 1961 to 1973.
+Goldhaber made a well-known bet with Hartland Snyder in about 1955 that anti-protons could not exist; which he lost.
+After that, in 1956 he speculated that the reason anti-matter does not appear to be abundant in the universe is that before the Big Bang, a single particle, the "universon" existed that then decayed into cosmon and anti-cosmon, and that the cosmon subsequently decayed to produce the known cosmos.

-Among his many other awards, he won the National Medal of Science in 1983, the Golden Plate Award of the American Academy of Achievement in 1985, the Wolf Prize in 1991, the J. Robert Oppenheimer Memorial Prize in 1982 (shared with Robert Marshak), and the Fermi Award in 1998.
-He was an elected member of the United States National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
-Although never a Nobel laureate, he was nominated in 1962 by Otto Struve for the Nobel Prize in Physics.
+In 1956, Golhaber also speculated that strange particles were composites of just 3 basic particles, this model became known as the Goldhaber–Christy model (named after Golhaber and Robert F. Christy who published independently).
+He also proposed that all fermions such as electrons, protons and neutrons have doublets, that is that each is associated with a similar heavier particle.

+Maurice Goldhaber (left) and Ernest Courant in 2000 in front of the C-shaped Cosmotron magnet that sits outside Building 911, home to Brookhaven Lab's Collider-Accelerator Department.

+The 1957 Goldhaber experiment (with Lee Grodzins and Andrew Sunyar) established that neutrinos have negative helicity.

+Goldhaber was Director of Brookhaven National Laboratory from 1961 to 1973.

+Personal life and family

-Maurice Goldhaber's brother Gerson Goldhaber was a professor of physics at the University of California Berkeley; his son Alfred Scharff Goldhaber is a professor of physics at SUNY Stony Brook; his grandson (son of Alfred) David Goldhaber-Gordon is a professor of physics at Stanford.
+Goldhaber wife, physicist Gertrude Scharff Goldhaber, also spent most of her career at Brookhaven.
+His brother Gerson Goldhaber was a professor of physics at the University of California Berkeley; his son Alfred Scharff Goldhaber is a professor of physics at SUNY Stony Brook; his grandson (son of Alfred) David Goldhaber-Gordon is a professor of physics at Stanford.